small-tech/jsdb/README.md

 # WhatDB?

-A transparent, in-memory, write-on-update JavaScript database for Small Web applications that persists to JSON files.
+__Work in progress: __A transparent, in-memory, write-on-update JavaScript database for Small Web applications that persists to JSON files.

 For initial brainstorming, see [this gist](https://gist.github.com/aral/fc4115fdf338e02d735ae58e245817ce).

+__Current status:__ 15 Sep, 2020: transparent JSON persistence is now functional.
+Next up: bring test coverage to 100% and then give the query mechanism an initial shot.

+__Needless to say, this is not ready for use yet.
+But feel free to take a look around and share your thoughts.__

 ## Use case